andreahanzel/WDD430/Week1/chapter2.md

-# Chapter 2: Rendering UI & The DOM
+# CHAPTER 2: Rendering UI & The DOM

 ## What is the DOM?